 photo- Ed Mello

-Preston is founder and director of INTERVALS Arts, curating and producing contemporary art, music, film, and literature in San Diego and beyond.
-He also serves on the Board of Directors as Chair of Events for Center for World Music, co-directing its concert series at Mingei International Museum.
+He is the founder and director of INTERVALS Arts, curating and producing events for contemporary art, music, film, and literature in San Diego and beyond.
+He serves on the Board of Directors as Co-Chair of Events for Center for World Music, directing its concert series at Mingei International Museum.

 Preston Swirnoff’s latest album, Crossing the Steppe, was released in 2021 and is available from the Set Spaces label.